nccratliri-ml-wp/vocal-annotation-frontend/README.md

 ## About this App

-This repository was created as part of an ongoing NCCR research project and offers an interactive user interface to simplify the annotation process for both human speech and animal vocalizations.
-It is the frontend of a full-stack application ([view its sister repo with the backend here](https://github.com/nianlonggu/human-in-the-loop-annotation-backend)).
+This audio annotation web interface offers an interactive user interface to simplify the annotation process for both human speech and animal vocalizations.
+It is the frontend part of a full-stack application which was created as part of a [NCCR](https://www.liri.uzh.ch/en/services/collab/nccr.html) research project.
+It was written by [Alon Cohen](https://github.com/AlonCohen96/) and [Nianlong Gu](https://github.com/nianlonggu).
 Below are some core features:

 **Rich Annotation:** Annotate onset, offset, species, individual and vocalization type as well as frequency range of a vocalization.